rafael-patronilo/thesis-code/README.md

 I came to understand that I should have made use of more packages for deep learning, such as Keras, which would have provided more robust solutions to certain problems I approached.

+While at some points I went back and corrected some design choices, I did not rewrite the whole codebase.
-I did not rewrite the codebase due mostly to time constraints but also to preserve functionality of earlier experiments.
+This was mostly due mostly to time constraints but also to preserve functionality of earlier experiments.

 I provide this repository with the goal of facilitating the reproduction of the results in my thesis.
-I cannot in good faith recommend its direct use for future projects, although you are free to extract any parts that you find useful.
+I cannot in good faith recommend its direct use as it is for future projects, although you are free to extract any parts that you find useful.

 The code is under-documented, and there are not as many unit tests as I would desire.
-There is however a significant amount of logging which I used to both debug the code during development and assert it had the expected behaviour.
+There is however a significant amount of descriptive logging which I throuroughly examing during development to assert everything had the expected behaviour.